 Purpose of these Standards

 In an effort to present a consistent image for the university, the Office of Marketing & Communication Services has compiled some basic guidelines addressing the proper and acceptable usage of the university’s logos in visual communications.

-This Graphic Standards Manual is designed to assist everyone in proper usage of University marks.
+This Visual Brand Guide is designed to assist everyone in proper usage of University marks.
 All marks are property of Heidelberg University and it is necessary that they be used properly.
 These rules apply to anyone using a Heidelberg mark, both internally and externally.